A Live Music Event Supporting ALS Patients in Wisconsin

 Interim Director for the Ensemble is Morgan Larson.

 Madison musician Jim White can be heard around town wielding nothing more than his acoustic guitar and a heartfelt mix of indie-folk and indie-pop tunes.
 These days, Jim continues entertaining crowds by sharing an eclectic mix of his favorite songs.
 From Ryan Adams to Justin Townes Earle, Dawes to Death Cab, there's a little something for everyone.

 Satisfy your need for speed and crashing bodies at this annual Madison Capitols hockey event.
-Features 50/50 raffle and one lucky ALS supporter gets to ride the zamboni!
-Special ticket purchase includes T-shirt and donation to The ALS Association Wisconsin Chapter.
+Features 50/50 raffle and one lucky ALS supporter gets to drop the ceremonial puck center ice!
+Special ticket purchase includes T-shirt, roundtrip transportation, appetizers & door prizes, and donation to The ALS Association Wisconsin Chapter.